 All funds in the custody or control of the commission on the arts, all gifts, contributions and bequests of funds to the commission, and any funds received from the national endowment for the arts by the commission, are hereby declared exempt from the provisions of the standard appropriations act of 1945.

 Indicate existing base of PC, OE, and/or CO by source for this request.

-The request for an increase in federal spending authority will only affect Trustee and Benefits spending authority in the Federal Fund.
+Not applicable.
+This request will only affect Trustee and Benefits spending authority in the Federal Fund.